ljk5403/OneThirdWindows/README.md

 # Shortcuts

-> Some shortcuts is comflict with Bismuth, please resign them under `System Settings > Shortcuts > Shortcuts > KWin`.
+> Some shortcuts are conflict with Bismuth may conflict with others, please resign them manually under `System Settings > Shortcuts > Shortcuts > KWin`.

 | Shortcuts                               | Commands      |
 | --------------------------------------- | ------------- |